tkrasny195/EngineeringProjectGroup3/README.md

 # Variables in betting function

-bets - a cell array with all the past bets in the round
+bets - a cell array with all the past bets in the round (see more above)

 goDice - the dice that the player(turn) has in hand